 John S. Webster, founder of the Data Mobility Group concurred in giving high marks to SANexec's ability to move designs into switches and HBAs but he warned that the current reference database of hardware and software components, which Netreon says it is working to expand through voluntary vendor participation, is far from complete.
 This limits its current usefulness, he said.

-However, said Webster, "if they can get a better level of detail, this should be very useful, a welcome help for users trying
+However, said Webster, "if they can get a better level of detail, this should be very useful, a welcome help for users trying to manage the complexity of SAN."

 FOR MORE INFORMATION: